AgarwalSaurav/FencedFilter/README.md

 `fencedfilter` will reside in a project directory to be run by Doxygen.
 The main reason for this that the program looks for the highlighting files in the working directory.

+### Preparing Documentation

+The [User Guide](userguide.md) includes several examples for using highlighting files, but the highlighting can't be seen until the highlighting files are built and Doxygen has been run.
+The following steps are will prepare the documentation so the results of FencedFilter can be seen.

+1. Run `make hl` to generate the highlighting files.
+1. Run `doxygen` in order to run _FencedFilter_.
+1. Goto to the `html` directory and open the index file (`index.htm` or `index.html`).
+1. Open the User Guide
+1. From the _Main Page_, click _FencedFilter User Guide_.
+1. Look at the examples near the bottom of the page.

 ## Using FencedFilter